act17/nsortdisplay/README.md

   - Add entry-redundancy protection (As in, you cannot select a previously selected entry.) in ``arraysel();``. *Added in Beta 2.1.0.*

-  - Ensure that the current method of elapsing time in ``ncomp();`` is correct - perhaps passing a pointer into the Algorithm pThread that is incremented by the pThreaded function would provide superior accuracy.
+  - Ensure that the current method of elapsing time in ``ncomp();`` is correct - perhaps passing a pointer into the Algorithm pThread that is incremented by the pThreaded function would provide superior accuracy. *Corrected in Release Candidate 1.0.0.*

+  - Rummage around in ``bubble.c`` and figure out why there's an occasional error with sorting that seemingly duplicates elements. *Fixed in Beta 2.3.0.*

 # Changelog
+  *Release Candidate 1.0.0* (September 22nd, 2022)
+  - Corrected error in ``bubble();`` that caused elements to duplicate, completely botching the process of sorting.
+(Maybe.)
+  - Added new system of checking how many comparisons are made.

   *Beta 2.2.0* (September 22nd, 2022)
   - Moved four files, ``arraysel.c``, ``algolsel.c``, ``delaysel.c``, and ``menu.c`` to a new subdirectory - ``menu``.
 This is for the purpose of organization.